-Perhaps it was inevitable (to quote a colossal CGI character) to do a ranking of all the MCU films after nearly fifteen years and thirty films under Kevin Feige’s direction (and plenty more to come).
+Perhaps it was inevitable (to quote a colossal CGI character) to do a ranking of all the MCU films after fifteen years and thirty-three films under Kevin Feige’s direction (and plenty more to come).
 They’ve brought us action and comedy, broken our hearts, and blown-up pop culture to extreme levels.
-It may be getting out of hand too much with relying on the IP, but one’s opinion varies.
+It may get too out of hand to rely on the IP, but one’s opinion varies.
 Please remember that all the films are watchable, even if they range from lackluster to astounding.

 So, without further ado, here are all the MCU films ranked.

-(Note: spoilers are ahead, you’ve been warned.
-And this is only a ranking of the MCU films; no TV shows attached.)
+(Note: spoilers are ahead; you’ve been warned.
+And this is only a ranking of the MCU films; no TV shows attached.
+Plus, it has been updated to include the recent release of The Marvels.)

 In this case, the Asgardian space opera attempted to go dark but missed the mark substantially.
 The plot incidentals are unsurprisingly generic and fail to conjure up much reasoning to watch, alongside a weak villain and wasted direction.
 Consequently, most of the film is narrative junk, lacking proper stakes or emotion surrounding Natalie Portman’s Jane Foster getting involved with otherworldly threats.

 Even if Alan Taylor claims that Marvel deconstructed his set film piece, Thor: The Dark World is a sequel that merely exists to present an Infinity Stone for the setting stages of later (and better) film products in the Infinity Saga.
-A considerable downsize from its 2011 predecessor, even if it’s watchable.
+It’s a considerable downsize from its 2011 predecessor, even if it’s watchable in the MCU hierarchy.
+Does it become more relevant for the events of Endgame?
+Unquestionably, but that moment is momentary.

 It maintains an identity of educating audiences of this new side of the MCU, filled with lore and objectives from the “Eternals” and their counterparts, the “Deviants.”
-The information jars alongside a densely-packed feature, introducing ten new members and juggling their powers/storylines in every manner possible.
+The information jars alongside a densely packed feature, introducing ten new members and juggling their powers/storylines in every manner possible.
 However, that pacing becomes incredibly confounding as we launch from one time to another and different locations and try to keep pace with their objectives or why they should band together once more.
+It comes off as evocative and lethargic as what was attempted in Joss Whedon’s Justice League, simply wasting time until the grand finale of “teamwork” and “one’s realization of long-suppressed potential.”

 Anyway, the film is okay.
 Nothing spectacular occurs within its mundane plot other than a conflicted individual with raging green invulnerable powers who wish to control them.
 Simultaneously, he gets hunted by the U.S. Army, led by William Hurt’s General Ross and Tim Roth’s power-hungry Emil Blonsky/Abomination.
 The action and design for Hulk are a significant step up from Ang Lee’s 2003 take, and the fast-paced direction keeps it afloat.
 But its gimmickry can only stand for so long, as the demolition and CGI cannot cover up its lack of heart and wit.
 It is a feature the MCU is somewhat strangely ignorant of, constantly reminding folks behind the scenes that pulling the rights for the titular character from Universal seems more like a distant memory.